 Once I arrived home it was all hands on deck to unload the truck.

-I send the kids to load all this in the freezer and I put my cleaned produce into the refrigerator and my big monthly grocery shop is complete.
+I sent the kids to load all this in the freezer and I put my cleaned produce into the refrigerator and my big monthly grocery shop is complete.

 This phase took about an hour, which is longer that a weekly shop takes, but I remind myself I shouldn't have to do this again for another 5 weeks!